microsoft/iomt-fhir/docs/Configuration.md

 }
 ```

+Full example template can be found [here](https://github.com/microsoft/iomt-fhir/tree/7794cbcc463e8d26c3097cd5e2243d770f26fe45/sample/templates/legacy).

 ### **IotCentralJsonPathContentTemplate**

 The IotCentralJsonPathContentTemplate is similar to the JsonPathContentTemplate except the DeviceIdExpression and TimestampExpression are not required.

-The assumption when using this template is the messages being evaluated were sent using the `Export Data` feature of [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-export-data).
+The assumption when using this template is the messages being evaluated were sent using the [Export Data](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-export-data) feature of [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-export-data).
 When using this feature the device identity (assuming the device id from Iot Central is registered as an identifer for a device resource on the destination FHIR server) is known as well as the timestamp of the message.
 If you are using this export feature but are using custom properties in the message body for the device identity or measurement timestamp you can still use the JsonPathContentTemplate.

 *Note: When using the IotCentralJsonPathContentTemplate the TypeMatchExpression should resolve to the entire message as a JToken.
 Please see the examples below.*